 #2 - Every aspect of video production is covered

-- Producers: I would estimate that the first 3 years of creating videos for businesses I did not include video pre production into the contract.
-As a production coordinator, all of my time that went into the projects we produced wasn't included and never mentioned.
-Pre production is vital to a video's success and involves several hours some times days to coordinate everything properly.
+- Producers: Pre production is vital to a video/film's success and involves several weeks some times months to coordinate everything properly.
 Producers make sure to include your standard office wages for the time it takes to complete all coordination.
+Do not sell your self short.

-- Clients: Be sure to read the day of production details very carefully.
-It is more common nowadays for production companies to offer half days of production.
+- Clients: Be sure to read the production details very carefully.
+It might be more common nowadays for some production companies to offer half days of production in some places.
 Clients this is strictly half day of the producers or video crew members time.
 There is no such thing as a half day equipment rental.

-- Producers: For the thousands of Producers out there who have DSLR video cameras being taken advantage of by businesses and producing their company videos for minimal cents on the dollar, your only wasting both your time and your clients time by thinking this is possible.
-After you go back and forth a few times and your client still does not have any viable video content and you are spending hours if not days longer on this one video, maybe you will think twice and separate your video camera rental from your camera operator time.
+- Producers: For the thousands of Producers out there who are being taken advantage of by businesses and producing their company videos for minimal cents on the dollar, your only wasting both your time and your clients time by thinking this is possible.
+After you go back and forth a few times and your client still does not have any viable video content and you are spending hours if not days longer on just one video, maybe you will think twice about your approach and separate gear and operator costs.
 There are a lot of successful seasoned camera operators that do not and never will own their own gear.
 The amount of money it takes to rent the right gear does not change for half days from full days.
 Only the hourly wages owed to the camera operator should reflect the number of hours he or she worked that day.

 - Clients: It is also important to determine if the production companies half days are 4 or 5 hours, and full days are 8 or 10 hours.
-We all obviously know that most production crews work very long days that are not %100 officially tracked, but there has to be a breaking point for most of you cameraman, sound recordist and especially gaffers out there.
+We all obviously know that most production crews work very long days that are not %100 officially tracked, but there has to be a breaking point for most of you cameramen, sound engineers and especially gaffers out there.

 Clients do not like additional fees just as much as Producers do not like working additional time for free.
 Stop charging for half days and then work full days for no additional charge.

 Determine your FINAL HOURLY RATE for everything involved!
-Rather it be a single cameraman with one video camera rental or an entire production crew filming a movie.
+Whether it be a single cameraman with one video camera rental or an entire production crew filming a movie.
 If time goes way overboard…. negotiate the additional charges with the paying client on set as it is happening.
 Even if you do decide to include a full day complimentary as a first time customer courtesy, make sure they are aware of the real costs associated with the project so they do not continue to take advantage of you.
-As my company grew, I had to differ some of my starting clients to colleagues that could justify their time involved.

-Post production is by far the biggest area of video services that are never full accounted for.
-Video editing, color correcting, video rendering, sound design, sound mixing, sound replacement, visual effects and mastering all for one corporate video production????
+Post production is by far the video service that is never fully accounted for.
+Video editing, color correcting, video rendering, sound design, sound mixing, sound replacement, visual effects and mastering all for one corporate video production!?
 YES!!!
 And there is a different program and process with long rendering lengths for each!
 So both Producers and Clients tread water lightly in Post.

 #3 - Additional foreseeable expenses